gilmorekn/CEL-Days-of-Service/readme.md

 ### Data Sources
 A geoJson file was created by geojson.io using Day of Service data obtained from the CEL office.
-Var Stadia_AlidadeSmooth basemap was applied from Leaflet Providers.
+Light_all basemap was applied from Leaflet Providers.
 Hex codes were referenced from the CEL branding kit created by Amanda McQuade (2022).